Frequently Asked Questions

 Why is this project necessary?

-The primary objective of this project is to improve safety, traffic operations and connectivity for motorists, bicyclists, and pedestrians within and surrounding the Old McHenry Road and Canadian National (CN) Railroad Crossing and along Quentin Road.
-The project will take a close look at safety and capacity improvements throughout the study area.
-Among the improvements, the project will evaluate the feasibility for a new grade separation for the CN Railroad at Old McHenry Road.
+The primary objective is to improve safety, traffic operations, and connectivity for motorists, bicyclists, and pedestrians within and surrounding the Old McHenry Road and Canadian National (CN) Railroad Crossing and along Quentin Road.
+The preferred alternative improves safety and capacity throughout the project area.

 What kinds of improvements can we expect to see?

-Phase I engineering is just now getting started and plans are not yet developed.
-The types of improvements that may be considered include a grade separation at Old McHenry Road and the CN Railroad Crossing, intersection improvements, additional through lanes, sidewalk and trail connections, improved crosswalks, and improvements to traffic signals.
+The planned improvements include a new roadway underpass grade separation at Old McHenry Road and the CN Railroad Crossing, intersection improvements and new traffic signals, additional through lanes, sidewalk and trail connections, improved crosswalks.

 When can I expect to see construction and what is the timeline?